simplefin/bank-access/README.md

             ...

-- `util/` contains utility scripts that might be shared among bank access scripts such as scripts that connect to OFX servers.
+- `banka/` contains a Python library for code useful to all scripts such as scripts that connect to OFX servers or that parse OFX files.

 - `inst/` contains a directory per known financial institution (bank, credit union, etc...).
 Please use the domain name of the institution for